Last updated: August 3, 2026

 Modify original transcript resources

-Access unrelated Google Drive files or documents
+Access Google Drive files or documents beyond those a user explicitly connects for enabled features

 Continuously scan user content